 A member who has sold or transferred, or disposed of the beneficial interest in, the member’s shares, or has agreed to do any of those things, is not entitled to vote at any meeting of the co-operative.

-21. Forfeiture and cancellations — inactive members
+21. Forfeiture and cancellations: inactive members

 (1) Subject to sections 123 and 124 of the Act, the board must declare the membership of a member cancelled if — [s.
 120]